 This chicken coconut soup is easy and tasty.
 The color is spectacular, and the combination of flavors is excellent.
 The coconut milk makes it just rich enough, and the cilantro and lime garnish complete the soup.
 Pleasing for every palate.
 My 13-year-old liked it very much.

-[Kathleen Callahan] This is a great and flavourful soup.
-It comes together easily and quickly to make a satisfying meal in a bowl.
+This is a great and flavourful soup.
+It comes together easily and quickly to make a satisfying meal.
 The coconut broth is rich in texture and very flavourful.
 The different garnishes add lots of flavours and allow each diner to customize his own bowl.